-There is no reason of using permanently biased or contingently biased formulas in case of complete micro data, because there are an infinite number of excellent index numbers, where one can choose of, see Appendix 1.
-There are no finite steps or quanta by which permanently biased or contingently biased formulas can only differ from F or its quadratic approximations.
+There is no reason of using freakish, permanently biased or contingently biased formulas for complete micro data, because there are an infinite number of superlative index numbers, where one can choose of, see Appendix 1.
+There are no finite steps or quanta by which freakish, permanently biased or contingently biased formulas can only differ from F or its quadratic approximations.
 These formulas differ continuously from F: there does not exist a valid "quantum theoretic" correction of Fisher's mistaken Five-tined Fork.
 The whole idea of Fisher was based on classifying only proposed or other apparent formulas, not all possible formulas.
-For instance, any weighted mean of l and L (say 0.1l + 0.9L) is a valid contingently biased formula.
-Similarly, any weighted mean of t and F (say 0.1t + 0.9F) is a valid excellent formula.
+For instance, any weighted mean of I and I (say I) is a valid contingently biased formula.
+Similarly, any weighted mean of I and I (say I) is a valid superlative formula.

-Fisher's original Five-tined Fork was an excellent selling argument, which succeeded to sell Laspeyres contingently biased and suspicious formula L as a standard formula for wide public index number production.
+Fisher's Five-tined Fork has been an excellent selling argument, which succeeded to sell Laspeyres contingently biased and suspicious formula L as a standard formula in public index number production.
 It took almost a century to show convincingly that it was good selling argument but against the facts.

 The second definition of bias and unbiasedness is a stricter one and is related to almost proportional changes, not to almost zero changes as above.
-Here an index number P must be almost equal (a quadratic approximation) to F to be unbiased and excellent for APC already when the log-changes of prices and quantities approach any proportional values.
-This condition of inputs can be described as "the commodity variation in log-prices and log-quantities vanishes" or the variances $s^2(\dot{p}, \bar{w})$ and $s^2(\dot{q}, \bar{w})$ tend to zero.
-Now the contracting variables (p(t), q(t)) are defined in the log-scale by $\log(p(t)/p^0) = \log l_0^1(p) + log l_0^1(p) + log l_0^1(p)$.
+Here an index number P must be almost equal (a quadratic approximation) to F to be unbiased and superlative for APC already when the log-changes of prices and quantities approach any proportional values.
+This condition of inputs can be described as "the commodity variation in log-prices and log-quantities vanishes" or the variances $s^2(\dot{p}, \overline{w})$ and $s^2(\dot{q}, \overline{w})$ tend to zero.
+Price and quantity indices or their log's log P and log Q may attain any value, not zero as above.